-Submitting your film to us constitutes permission to exhibit your work at the 2017 Monadnock International Film Festival.
-If your film is accepted to be part of the program, you will do your best to work with us to have the filmmakers and/or actors attend the festival to present the film to our audience.
+Submitting your film to us constitutes permission to exhibit your work at the 2023 Monadnock International Film Festival.
+If your film is accepted to be part of the program, you will do your best to work with us to have the filmmakers and/or actors attend the Festival to present the film to our audience.

 The Monadnock International Film Festival is also hereby granted the right to utilize an excerpt from any film submitted and accepted for exhibition at the Festival for promotional purposes.

 You shall also indemnify and hold harmless the Monadnock International Film Festival from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees and costs of the court) which may be incurred by reasons of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening media entered.